spin-itn/spin-itn.github.io/docs/training/ws3/ws3_overview.md

 ..
 {: style="text-align: justify;"}

+The short course will take place north of Edinburgh, in the Scottish Highlands.
+More specifically, the venue is located in Pitlochry, right at a river next to the Cairngorms National Park.

 <iframe width='100%' height='400px' src="https://api.mapbox.com/styles/v1/hadzii/clbw7dptv000u16ms9380l9pg.html?title=false&access_token=pk.eyJ1IjoiaGFkemlpIiwiYSI6ImNrdmF0cW92dTNibnQyb2xwM2c2Mzd6czgifQ.oLTcVRE0U4q1GuobdEevIQ&zoomwheel=false#4.48/54.67/-2.66" title="SPIN-WS3" style="border:none;"></iframe>

 ...
 {: style="text-align: justify;"}

+The venue is the '[Atholl Palace Hotel ](https://www.athollpalace.com/)' located in the small village of Pitlochry.

 To limit the carbon footprint of the meeting, we encourage you to travel by train and/or ferry if possible.
 For reference, some train connections are listed:
 - Trains arrive from Paris/Z&uuml;rich - every hour:17